Travel Guide to Kjölur route F35 in Iceland

 It is also important to keep in mind while hiking in Kjölur as well as all mountains to not walk outside of the walking paths and please do not step on the moss.
 The moss is very vulnerable and takes many years to heal if it is damaged.

-We recommend planning your hiking well, have proper clothes and a GPS device.
+We recommend planning your hiking well, having proper clothes and a GPS device.
 You can visit Safetravel for further information about Iceland and hiking in Iceland.